plancksecurity/foundation-planckCoreV3/test/README.md

   (i.e. the absolute path of where the `src` and `include` directories were above - for me, `/Users/krista/googletest/googletest`).

-### Installing `gtest-parallel`

-Pick a source directory and put your `gtest-parallel` source there (e.g. via `git clone https://github.com/google/gtest-parallel.git`).

-We'll deal more with this when preparing to compile the test suite.

 ## Building the test suite